SS Karlsruhe (1905): Final voyage

-The overloaded Karlsruhe was not able to keep up with the required speed of the convoy of 9 knots, and could only run a good 7 knots, and fell behind.
+The overloaded Karlsruhe was not able to maintain the required speed of the convoy of 9 knots, and could only run a good 7 knots.
 On 13 April 1945, she was attacked by Soviet planes north of Stolpmünde and hit with a torpedo.
 The ship broke in two and sank within three to four minutes.
-The minesweepers of the 25th minesweeping flotilla, M 294 (Kapitänleutnant Volberts) and M 341 (Oberleutnant zur See Henry Peter Rickmers) were able to save only 150 of the approximately 1083 refugees (M294: 63 - M341: 87).
-The other 933 passengers perished.
+The minesweepers of the 25th minesweeping flotilla, M 294 (Kapitänleutnant Volberts) and M 341 (Oberleutnant zur See Henry Peter Rickmers), were able to save only 150 of the approximately 1083 refugees, with M 294 rescuing 63, and M 341 rescuing 87.

 Discovery of the wreck and speculations

 The well-preserved wreck was found and inspected by Polish divers in July 2020.
 Speculation persists some crates inside may contain art/ornaments looted from the Catherine Palace's Amber Room in 1941, taken to Königsberg and lost in 1945.
 Divers subsequently discovered that the crates on the ship contained military equipment and personal belongings.